 The Company is subject to anti-corruption laws under the Canadian Corruption of Foreign Public Officials Act, and the U.S. Foreign Corrupt Practices Act, which generally prohibit companies from bribing or making other prohibited payments to foreign public officials in order to obtain or retain an advantage in the course of business.
 Corruption, extortion, bribery, pay-offs, theft and other fraudulent practices may occur in Mexico or any other jurisdiction in which the Company may conduct business.
 The Company cannot ensure that its employees or the employees of Minera Juanicipio or other agents will not engage in such prohibited practices, for which the Company or Minera Juanicipio could face severe penalties, reputational damage and other consequences that could have a material adverse effect on the Company's business and financial condition.
-The Company has adopted the Code, including the Commitment to Anti-Bribery Conduct, to promote legal and ethical business conduct by its directors, officers and employees.
-The Company cannot, however, provide assurance that the Code or the Commitment to Anti-Bribery Conduct, or other policies or procedures that it may adopt, will be sufficient to protect against corrupt activity.
-In particular, the Company may not be able to prevent or detect corrupt activity by employees or third parties, such as sub-contractors or joint venture partners, for which the Company might be held responsible.
+The Company has adopted the Code of Conduct and the Anti-Bribery and Anti-Corruption Policy to promote legal and ethical business conduct by its directors, officers and employees.
+The Company cannot, however, provide assurance that the Code of Conduct or the Anti-Bribery and Anti-Corruption Policy, or other policies or procedures that it may adopt, will be sufficient to protect against corrupt activity.
+In particular, the Company may not be able to prevent or detect corrupt activity by employees or third parties, such as sub-contractors or of the Juanicipio operator, Fresnillo, for which the Company might be held responsible.

-The environment in which the Company operates may not adhere to International standards with respect to security and human rights.
+The environment in which the Company operates may not adhere to international standards with respect to security and human rights.

-The Company's operations and development and exploration activities extend to jurisdictions which may be considered to have an increased degree of security risk.
+The Company's operations, development projects and exploration activities extend to jurisdictions which may be considered to have an increased degree of security risk and criminal activity.
 The impacts of these risks could impede the exploration, development and operation of the Company's mines in these countries.
 See also the risk factor "The properties in which the Company has an interest are located primarily in Mexico" above.

 In addition, civil disturbances and criminal activities, such as trespass, illegal mining, sabotage, theft and vandalism, have caused disruptions at certain of the Company's operations.
-The Company has taken certain measures to protect their employees, property and production facilities from these risks.
+The Company has taken certain measures to protect its employees, property and production facilities from these risks.
 The measures that have been implemented by the Company cannot guarantee that such incidents will not continue to occur and such incidents may halt or delay production, increase operating costs, result in harm to employees or trespassers, decrease operational efficiency, increase community tensions or result in criminal and/or civil liability for the Company or its employees and/or financial damages or penalties.